shubham-rajodiya/webworker-example-in-react/README.md

 # webworker-example-in-react

-A simple React application which uses webworkers for handling heavy background jobs.
+A simple React application which uses webworkers for calculating array elements multiplication.